-1. To make use of MultCloud, first of all, create an account of it.
+1. To make use of MultCloud, first of all, create an account first.

-2. After successfully creating MultCloud account, sign in to its platform.
+2. After successfully creating a MultCloud account, sign in to its platform.

-3. Next, add Google Drive and Google photos to MultCloud platform.
-In its main interface, click on “Add Cloud” tab on the left and select the cloud you want to add.
-Then, follow the easy guidance to finish the task.
+3. Next, add Google Drive and Google Photos to MultCloud platform.
+In its main interface, click on the “Add Cloud” tab on the left and select the cloud you want to add.
+Then, follow the easy guide to finish the task.

 - To find Google Photos in clouds list, please roll the screen down.

 - MultCloud only allows to add one cloud in one time.
 To add another cloud, please repeat the above process.